Xeroxly/ScheduleBuilder/README.md

 For past games that have already finished it will show the opponent, location (home or away) as well as the score for the game.

 To run this program enter 'npm start' in a linux terminal with npm installed and the web application will open on your default browser at localhost:3000

+This project is also currently being hosted by Netlify at https://jovial-curran-eddc89.netlify.app/